Easy Easter Cookies – Easter Bunny Sugar Cookies & Carrots

 Part 1: Gathering Your Supplies For Your Easy Easter Cookies

-To create these easy Easter cookies using buttercream frosting, you will want to gather:
+To create these easy to decorate Easter cookies using buttercream frosting, you will want to gather:

 - 3 Icing bags